redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 The generated `Core` has no `@Inject` constructor, hence the module; it dispatches each request in its own coroutine on the scope you give it, publishes the view on `core.view: StateFlow<ViewModel>`, and needs no `render` override.
+The two-argument constructor builds the generated `FfiBridge` over `CoreFfi`, which works without an import because BoltFFI's Kotlin and the generated types share a package in this example; if yours do not, name BoltFFI's with `BoltFfi::kotlin_package(..)`.
 Because `Core` uses `StateFlow` and `launch`, the Gradle module that compiles the generated sources needs `kotlinx-coroutines-core` on its classpath — the generated `build.gradle.kts` declares it, but if you pull the sources in with